Dogtooth (film): Production

 Dogtooth was the feature film début for Boo Productions, an Athens-based advertising company.
-The Greek Film Center supported the project with about €200,000 and much of the production was done with help from volunteers.
-Another €50,000 was offered by the production studio, bringing the overall budget to €250,000.
+The Greek Film Center supported the project with about €200,000, and much of the production was done with help from volunteers.
+Another €50,000 was offered by the production studio.

 Anna Kalaitzidou and Christos Passalis were stage actors who were cast after having worked with Lanthimos earlier.
-Mary Tsoni was not a professional actress, but a singer in a punk band.
+Mary Tsoni was not a professional actress; she was a singer in a punk band.
 Lanthimos had an open approach to both acting and visual style and felt it would look fake if he involved himself too much in the details.
 Only when rehearsals started did he begin to develop an idea of the style in which the film should be shot: one where he tried to combine a realistic environment with "really strict framing and a cool, surreal look to go with the narrative".

 Release

-Dogtooth premiered on 18 May 2009 at the Cannes Film Festival, and went on to screen at festivals such as Toronto and Maryland.
-It was released in Greece on 11 November 2009 through Feelgood Entertainment.
-Verve Pictures picked up the British distribution rights and launched it on 23 April 2010.
-The American premiere was on 25 June 2010, managed by Kino International.
+The film premiered at the 62nd Cannes Film Festival on 18 May 2009, and went on to screen at festivals such as the Toronto International Film Festival and the Maryland Film Festival.

+It was released in Greece on 11 November 2009 by Feelgood Entertainment.
+Verve Pictures acquired distribution rights for the United Kingdom and released it on 23 April 2010.
+Kino International released it in the United States on 25 June 2010.